ManuSquall/visualstudio-docs.fr-fr/docs/rtvs/rmarkdown-with-r-in-visual-studio.md

     This is an R Markdown document.
 Markdown is a simple formatting syntax for authoring HTML, PDF, and Microsoft Word documents.
 For more details on using R Markdown see <http://rmarkdown.rstudio.com>.

-    When you click the **R Tools | Publish | Preview** button a document will be generated that includes both content as well as the output of any embedded R code chunks within the document.
+    When you select the **R Tools | Publish | Preview** button, a document will be generated that includes both content as well as the output of any embedded R code chunks within the document.
 You can embed an R code chunk like this:

     ```{r}
     summary(cars)